 Here is an easy 4-step process you need to follow to recover photos from your SD card:

 Start by downloading Disk Drill and installing it on your PC.

 Launch Disk Drill and select the SD card from the home screen.
 Click on the Search for lost data button to initiate the scan.

 Once the scan completes, you’ll see a list of files Disk Drill found on the SD card.
 If you used the card exclusively for your Nikon camera, you’ll only see .NEF files.
 However, if you use the SD card on other devices too, you might want to filter the search results for .NEF files.

 .NEF (Nikon Electronic Format) is a RAW file format Nikon cameras use.
 You can filter the search results by entering “.nef” in the search bar at the top-right of Disk Drill.
 Once you’ve found the files you want to recover, check the box to their left.

+Step 4.
 Recover the Files

 After you’re done selecting files, click on the Recover button.
 You’ll need to select a path where you want to save the recovered Nikon camera photos.
 Select a destination different from the SD card to avoid overwriting the data on the SD card.
-Click OK once you’ve selected a location.
+Click Next once you’ve selected a location.

 How to Fix Corrupted Nikon Photos